Haqdad-Khan/ibm-mern-stack-dev/course04. JS Programming Essentials/README.md

 # JavaScript Programming Essentials

-It contains the code and projects completed as part of the **Fourth Course** course in the [IBM Full Stack JavaScript Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-javascript-developer) specialization on Coursera.
+It contains the code and projects completed as part of the <a href="https://www.coursera.org/learn/javascript-programming-essentials?specialization=ibm-full-stack-javascript-developer" target="_blank">JavaScript Programming Essentials</a> course.
+The course is part of the <a href="https://www.coursera.org/professional-certificates/ibm-full-stack-javascript-developer" target="_blank">IBM Full-Stack JavaScript Developer Professional Certificate</a> on <a href="https://coursera.org" target="_blank">Coursera</a>.

 ## About the Course